EGOT: Justin Paul

-Justin Paul became the twenty-first person to win all four awards.
-As of 2024, Paul and Benj Pasek achieved this status within the fastest time.
+In 2024, Justin Paul became the twenty-first person to win all four awards, and, along with Benj Pasek, the fastest to achieve this status.

 American composer, lyricist, and producer Justin Paul (born 1985) received his fourth distinct award in 2024.
 Paul and Benj Pasek set a new record for achieving EGOT status in the fastest time by winning all four awards within 7 years and 7 months.
 Between 2017 and 2025, Paul received a total of seven competitive awards becoming the twenty-first person to competitively win each of the four awards.
 Paul shares all seven of his competitive award wins with his writing partner and fellow EGOT-recipient Benj Pasek.